HOW I GOT STARTED

 YOUR STORY IS VALID

 What you desire to express is valid.
 The 90-Day workshops are not about figuring out your story, but rather connecting to that ineffable impulse that dwells within - and marrying it to a framework that makes your personal experience universal.
 We call it the lab because this is a place where you cannot fail.
 Everything you write either belongs or is leading you to what belongs in your story.
-This is a place of joy, curiosity, wonder, and grief, of acceptance fully and completely - and always staying open to possibility.
-The 90-day experience is not math class, in fact, our goal as storytellers is to make the whole greater than the sum of its parts - thus the experience is more akin to a Polaroid coming into focus.
+This is a place of joy, curiosity, wonder, and magic - and always staying open to possibility.
+The 90-day experience is not math class, in fact, our goal as storytellers is to make the whole greater than the sum of its parts.

 The workshops have bestselling authors and established screenwriters working shoulder to shoulder with brand new writers.
 Writing is a practice, like meditation, and you can start where you are.
 The creative process should not be Darwinian, it should be joyful and thrilling and sometimes scary, but in a way that isn’t paralyzing.